-Ecstasy, also known as MDMA and by many other street names, is a synthetic drug that is classified as both a stimulant and a psychedelic.
-It’s referred to as a “club drug” because it is often used at raves, concerts and nightclubs.
-Ecstasy causes a number of mind-altering effects, including feelings of pleasure, heightened and friendly emotions, and changes in time perception and sensory experiences.
+Ecstasy, also known as MDMA and by many other street names, is a synthetic drug classified as both a stimulant and a psychedelic.
+It’s referred to as a “club drug” because it is often used at raves, concerts, and nightclubs.
+Ecstasy causes a number of mind-altering effects, including feelings of:

 How Does Ecstasy Affect Teens?

 Many people believe that ecstasy is harmless because it makes people feel happy and have pleasant hallucinations.
 However, ecstasy can be deadly.
 While it is dangerous for anyone, it is particularly dangerous for teens because their brains are still developing.

 Teens who use ecstasy may suffer from a number of short-term effects of ecstasy including anxiety, panic attacks, insomnia, dehydration, heatstroke, and high blood pressure.
 Long-term effects of ecstasy use can include brain damage, problems with memory and learning, kidney failure, and cardiovascular problems.

 Other risks include: